wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/vs-azure-tools-storage-resources-server-explorer-browse-manage.md

 ### To view logs transferred to blobs

-- If you are using Azure Diagnostics to log data from your Azure application and you have transferred logs to your storage account, you’ll see containers that were created by Azure for these logs.
-Viewing these logs in Server Explorer is an easy way to identify problems with your application, especially if it’s been deployed to Azure.
+- If you are using Azure Diagnostics to log data from your Azure application and you have transferred logs to your storage account, you'll see containers that were created by Azure for these logs.
+Viewing these logs in Server Explorer is an easy way to identify problems with your application, especially if it's been deployed to Azure.
 For more information about Azure Diagnostics, see [Collect Logging Data by Using Azure Diagnostics](https://msdn.microsoft.com/zh-cn/library/azure/gg433048.aspx).

 ### To get the URL for a blob

-- Open the blob’s shortcut menu and then choose **Copy URL**.
+- Open the blob's shortcut menu and then choose **Copy URL**.

 ### To edit a blob